crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

 It currently supports Crosswalk-4.

+# Installation

+You will need **node** and **npm** installed first.

+Then you can install crosswalk-apk-generator with:

+    npm install crosswalk-apk-generator

+Before you can use it, you'll also need to install [the pre-requisites required to build an Android package](#pre-requisites).

+See the [Command-line tools](#command-line-tools) section for usage instructions.

 # How Crosswalk works

 To run an app on Android using Crosswalk, you need a Crosswalk apk package for the HTML5 application you want to run, installed on the Android device.
 This has to be generated for each app, and is installed using adb (part of the Android SDK).